erwinsyahh/AttendanceFaceRecognition/README.md

 - The image backgrounds and modes should be improved.
 - Code can be cleaned further, especially regarding the application and data flow.

-## Reference

-This project is inspired by the work of Murtazza Hasan, whose tutorial on facial recognition served as a basis for the implementation.
-You can find the tutorial [here](https://www.youtube.com/watch?v=iBomaK2ARyI).